Anti-Raid/luau-docgen/discord.md

 The action type to filter by

+*This field is optional and may not be specified*

 [Documentor] Unsupported type: Module

 ### user_id

 The user ID to filter by

+*This field is optional and may not be specified*

 [Documentor] Unsupported type: Module